weicheng2138/nuxt3-eslint-starter/README.md

 Checkout the [deployment documentation](https://nuxt.com/docs/getting-started/introduction) for more information.

 ## Setup Tutorials for other libraries
 When you are testing and adding these modules in your project, remember to run `yarn dev` during your testing process.
-Some of auto-import feature need to be generate automatically into  `.nuxt`.
+Some of auto-import feature need to be generated automatically into  `.nuxt`.

+Normally, nuxt will generate `app.vue` to be the entry point of your app.
+However, if you create pages directory, `app.vue` will be useless.
+Therefore, our entry page is `pages/index.vue`.

 ### [Eslint](https://github.com/nuxt/eslint-config) Setup with Typescript
 ```bash